Ckenny-Analyst/Ckenny-Analyst/README.md

 ## 🔹 Projects

-This portfolio consists of selected projects that highlight my skills in **Data Entry, Cleaning, Analysis, and Visualization** using Excel, SQL, and Power BI.
-Each project demonstrates my ability to handle data efficiently, improve accuracy, and provide insights for decision-making.
+This portfolio comprises selected projects that showcase my skills in **Data Entry, Cleaning, Analysis, and Visualization** using Excel, SQL, and Power BI.
+Each project demonstrates my ability to handle data efficiently, enhance accuracy, and provide actionable insights for informed decision-making.

 ### 1. Personal Finance Tracker Dashboard (Excel)